raolivei/drupal-civicrm-ansible/README.md

 # Install

-Leverage your privileges
+1. Leverage your privileges
 `$ sudo su`

-Install prerequisites
+2. Install prerequisites
 `$ apt install -y python-pip
 $ pip install boto3`

-Point PYTHONPATH variable to your python installation directory
+3. Point PYTHONPATH variable to your python installation directory

-`$ export PYTHONPATH=/usr/local/lib/python2.7/dist-packages`
+$ export PYTHONPATH=/usr/local/lib/python2.7/dist-packages`

-Once boto3 is installed, AWS credentials need to be setup.
+4. Once boto3 is installed, AWS credentials need to be setup.
 There are many different ways to do it, I suggest storing the creds in environment variables:

 `$ export AWS_ACCESS_KEY_ID="<Key_value_here>"`
 `$ export AWS_SECRET_ACCESS_KEY="<key_value_here>"`

-Update `<key_value_here>` to match your credentials.
+5. Update `<key_value_here>` to match your credentials.

-Once that step is completed you can run the installation playbook.
+6. Once that step is completed you can run the installation playbook.

-Change directory to the directory holding the ansible yml files.
+7. Change directory to the directory holding the ansible yml files.

-$ ansible-playbook site.yml
+`$ ansible-playbook site.yml`

 For verbose output, use -vvv

-$ ansible-playbook -vvv site.yml
+`$ ansible-playbook -vvv site.yml`

+Wait for the deployment to be completed.

 Of course you might wanna do own configs within the files.